zhencode1/pdfjs-annotation-extension-for-react/README.md

 ## 📄 PdfViewer

-A lightweight PDF viewer with zoom, sidebar, and extensible UI slots.
+A lightweight PDF viewer with toolbar, sidebar, actions and extensible UI slots.

 ### Props